pkitlas/Personal-Website/content/post/Legation-Interview/index.md

 authors = ["Peter Kitlas"]

-tags = ["Morocc", "Mediterranean", "Diplomacy"] summary = "Create a beautifully simple website in under 10 minutes."
+tags = ["Morocc", "Mediterranean", "Diplomacy"] summary = "Moroccan and Ottoman Contributions to 18th c.
+Diplomatic Developments."

 # Projects (optional).
 #   Associate this post with one or more of your projects.